Forbidden (1949 film): Plot

-In Blackpool, trained chemist Jim Harding has been reduced to making a living peddling potions and medicines from a fairground stall with a former army colleague Dan Collins.
+In Blackpool, chemist Jim Harding has been reduced to making a living peddling potions and medicines from a fairground stall with a former army colleague Dan Collins.

 Trapped in a loveless marriage with Diana, a vulgar, shrewish and domineering woman who harbours ambitions of breaking into showbusiness, Jim finds himself attracted to the kinder working-class Jane Thompson, who sells candyfloss and ice cream at an adjacent stall.
 Jim does not reveal to Jane that he is married as the two fall in love and begin an affair.
 Diana meanwhile is engaged in a liaison of her own with the older Jerry Burns who, she believes, will be able to help with her theatrical aspirations.

 Diana finds out about Jim's affair and visits Jane at home.
 Diana reveals Jim's married status, tries to convince Jane that Jim is a serial philanderer and that she is only the latest in a succession of young women he has targeted, and offers her cash to end the relationship.
 Jane refuses to be bought off but confronts Jim, who protests that he is caught in an intolerably unhappy marital situation with a selfish, unscrupulous woman.
 Jim confronts Diana and demands a divorce, which she refuses, as it might hamper her career.

 In desperation, Jim decides that the only solution is to kill Diana.
-Aware of her thyroid illness and addiction to multiple medications, he uses his knowledge to concoct pills containing a lethal dose which he slips amongst her habitual supply.
+Aware of her thyroid illness and addiction to multiple medications to control her weight, he uses his knowledge to concoct pills containing a lethal dose which he slips amongst her habitual supply.
 Then, having second thoughts, he hurries home but finds Diana dead.
 In a panic, he buries her body beneath the floorboards in his workshop, only to discover later when clearing up in the bedroom that the deadly pills he made up are untouched - Diana, in fact, died of natural causes and his disposal of her body has been unnecessary and incriminating.

 Diana's disappearance in unexplained circumstances arouses the suspicions of the police, who come to the conclusion that all the indications are that she has been murdered by her husband.
 Jim attempts to flee but is tracked down and chased through the streets of the town, where the final confrontation takes place at Blackpool Tower.